What to do in Doha in One Day

 You can do any of these things in whatever order you like, but advice is given on what order is recommended.

 The first place you should head to is the Museum of Islamic art.
-It’s a beautifully designed building (see the featured photo at the beginning of the post) and is situated next to the old harbour with the modern skyscrapers in the far distance to contrast the old and new.
+It’s a beautifully designed building and is situated next to the old harbour with the modern skyscrapers in the far distance to contrast the old and new.

 Inside is a large collection of Islamic art showcasing some very important historic pieces.
 There may be special displays on while there so check when you arrive.
 Even if you aren’t really into museums it’s worth taking a look around, if anything for the great views and architecture.